Shawn-the-star/Shawn-the-star/README.md

 ### Hi there 👋
 ---
 ### 📕 About me
-I am a teen coder (self-taught for the most part) who loves to solve problems and play games
+I am a teen coder (self-taught) who loves to solve problems and play games

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate on games and websites